amorales187/DH150-chuyin/Assignments/assignment1.md

 Overall evaluation:

-In general, the website offers a creative and modern take on an online museum.
+At first glance, the website seems to offer a creative and modern take on an online museum.
 It is innovative in its aspirations, although its execution could be improved.
+The homepage appears to be blank at first, which puzzled me a bit.
 This museum appears to be targeted to academic consumers, given the many citations and intellectual discussion of the theory and politics behind the art.
-Some basic usability heuristics were not considered, resulting in an aesthetically modern, yet confusing experience.

 #### 1. Visibility of System Status
 * Immediately on landing on the home page, there is no text or content on the screen, but just a fullscreen image of a painting and a hamburger menu icon in the top left.
 Though it makes for a unique and creative opening for a digital museum, it is a little disorienting and could make the user wonder if the page has fully loaded.
 The user has to hover over the hamburger menu before seeing the title and description of the website.